The Buckets by Greg Cravens for December 10, 2023

 16. Missing large

-Gerard Cannie Premium Member 12 months ago
+Gerard Cannie Premium Member about 1 year ago

 I remember those days, fondly.
 Saturday mornings were for kids.